olofk/verilatio/README.md

 TODO: Transfering large chunks of data such as ihex file for programming or maybe a frame from a graphics output might be split across several messages (frames?)
 Need to investigate if this is a problem

+TODO: Allow LED brightness to be a float to emulate PWM'd LEDs

 # Protocol

 led